 Residents and visitors should be aware that periodically - as reported by The Royal Gazette - sewage spoils prime South Shore beaches public and private.
 Unsightly and potentially disease-carrying balls of sewage wash up.
 If problems persist some beaches could be closed until the situation is brought under control.
 The grey, golf-ball size lumps of human waste are created from when sewage pumped offshore in outfall pumps a mile or so from Hungry Bay and from large hotels in the Parishes of Paget and Southampton.
 They look innocent, but once squashed they stink of human waste.
 The effects of the sewage have been noticed at South Shore beaches from Elbow Beach west and east, all the way to the Mid Ocean beach.
 Sewage outfall pipes are in plain view at the eastern end of Elbow Beach.
 The sewage problem arises because Bermuda is both physically isolated and one of the most densely populated countries in the world per square mile, yet with no sewage farms to treat sewage on land instead of at sea, as other countries do.
 A major contributor to the problem is the grease that comes from outfall pipes going from the City of Hamilton to Hungry Bay.
 The screening system used is not a treatment system and grease from the city's many restaurants mingles with other waste to form the golf ball-sized clumps of sewage.
 All waste pumped out to sea beyond the reefs is completely untreated.
 This includes radio-active waste from X-rays and other machinery at - and all other waste from - King Edward VII Memorial Hospital.
 (In the United Kingdom and Europe, Canada and United States of America, it is forbidden to dump such radio-active and other hospital waste into the ocean).
 It was hoped the high salinity of the sea and its volume would dilute the effects and achieve a rapid die-off.
 But when grease mingles with sewage, it prevents any breakdown and instead carries the sewage to shore.
 A sewage treatment plant in the city or nearby is a solution but no one in Bermuda wants it near them.
 To date, the Bermuda Government's Ministry of the Environment has not initiated any measures to ensure the safety and health of residents and visitors to UK, European, Canadian and American standards.

-For years, this organization has gone to great lengths to keep endangered, indigenous, native and visiting birds flying into and over Bermuda.
+For years, this organization has tried to keep endangered, indigenous, native and visiting birds flying into and over Bermuda.

 In the 1940's and 1950's a massive blight struck and felled most of Bermuda's native cedar (an indigenous juniper) trees.
 They were originally replaced with casuarina, an Australian pine.
 However, over the last two decades, there has been a large scale replanting of more disease resistant Bermuda cedar.